 |Chase Sapphire Preferred® Card||Good for travel rewards|

 |Capital One® Quicksilver® Cash Rewards Credit Card||Good for cash back|

 Chase Sapphire Preferred® Card

 If travel is your main goal, this rewards card could be right for you.
 The Chase Sapphire Preferred® Card gives you two points per $1 on travel and dining and one point per $1 for all other purchases.

 It also offers 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening, which is $750 in travel you can redeem through Chase Ultimate Rewards®.

 The card has an annual fee of $95.

 Chase Freedom Unlimited®

 This card has a $0 annual fee, and its rewards are easy to remember.
-You’ll earn 1.5% cash back on all purchases.
-Plus, the card offers a 0% intro APR on purchases and balance transfers for the first 15 months from account opening (jumping to a variable APR of 17.24 - 25.99% after that).
+You’ll earn 3% cash back on all purchases during your first year of having the card (on up to $20,000 spent).
+After that, you’ll get 1.5% cash back on all purchases.
+Plus, the card offers a 0% intro APR on purchases and balance transfers for the first 15 months from account opening (jumping to a variable APR of 17.24% - 25.99% after that).
 Keep in mind that balance transfers come with a fee of 3% (minimum $5).
-As a bonus, you get $150 in cash back after you spend $500 on purchases in the first 3 months from account opening.

 Capital One® Quicksilver® Cash Rewards Credit Card